Freddie Freeman Player Props: Dodgers vs. Athletics

 Freddie Freeman At The Plate

-- He ranks third in batting average, fourth in on base percentage, and third in slugging among qualifying hitters in MLB action.
+- Among the qualified hitters in MLB play, he ranks second in batting average, fourth in on-base percentage, and third in slugging.

-- Freeman has reached base via a hit in 81 games this season (of 104 played), and had multiple hits in 42 of those games.
+- Freeman has reached base via a hit in 82 games this year (of 105 played), and had multiple hits in 43 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.